b-brankovics/grabb/Examples.md

         - both from the working directory and the thread folders: reference.fas, bait.fas, extra_bait.fas and old_collection.list
         - From the given Round directory: positive_*.txt, readpool*.fast[aq] and new_collcetion.list

-        Now GRAbB maybe run using the folder and tell GRAbB to use the content of the folder
+        Now `GRAbB.pl` maybe run using the folder and tell `GRAbB.pl` to use the content of the folder

      2. Rerunning last Round starting with the comparing the list of the identified   reads of the latest round and the previous one